pasteorg/pastescript/README.rst

 It includes some built-in features;

 * Create file layouts for packages.
-For instance, ``paste create --template=basic_package MyPackage`` will create a `setuptools
+For instance, ``paster create --template=basic_package MyPackage`` will create a `setuptools
   <https://pythonhosted.org/setuptools/>`_-ready
   file layout.